wlepage/digitalimagecorrelation/index.md

 1. The lenses and cameras must be cleaned to remove dust.
 Two easy ways to check for dust on DIC gear:
 	+ Shine a flashlight on the lens or sensor cover and move the flashlight around at different angles.
 Any specks of dust will be more visible.
-	+ Point the camera at a uniform, diffuse, bright light (e.g. light panel with a diffuser) and increase the exposure just until the image is mostly saturated, then moving the camera and seeing and darker spots in the view that don’t move while you’re moving the camera.
+	+ Point the camera at a uniform, diffuse, bright light (e.g. light panel with a diffuser) and increase the exposure just until the image is mostly saturated, then moving the camera and seeing and darker spots in the view that don't move while you're moving the camera.
 1. Be especially careful while cleaning cameras, lenses, and sensors (only clean sensors with protective covers or panels), because improperly cleaning the gear can introduce permanent scratches.
 For a primer on cleaning photography gear, [B&H photo has a great guide](http://www.bhphotovideo.com/explora/photography/tips-and-solutions/how-clean-your-lens-and-filters).
 1. To remove dust, do not blow air at the lenses from an air can or from your mouth, which can introduce moisture on the lens that leaves a residue.
 Use a photography type duster instead.
-1. If the duster doesn’t get everything, then escalate to lens cleaning tissues.
+1. If the duster doesn't get everything, then escalate to lens cleaning tissues.
 Only use new, clean lens cleaning tissues that have been moistened with lens cleaning solution.

 #### Further reading
 1. Reu, Phillip.
 "Stereo‐Rig Design: Creating the Stereo‐Rig Layout--Part 1."
 Experimental Techniques 36.5 (2012): 3-4. [doi:10.1111/j.1747-1567.2012.00871.x](http://doi.org/10.1111/j.1747-1567.2012.00871.x).